Griffin2338/Chaty-Public/README.md

 # Chaty-Public

-My first flutter app.
+My first flutter app that developed at 2019.
 If u want to reach all codes of app, you can sen me a mail via yunusemrekaya2338@gmail.com

 ![1](https://github.com/Griffin2338/internshipp/assets/72986426/7bd92dbd-de64-49f0-b7ce-2bcc7543aae3)